MarkoSokser/Inform7-Jigsaw-game/story.md

 Player-answered is a truth state that varies.
 Player-answered is false.

+Observation-answer-attempts is a number that varies.
+Observation-answer-attempts is 0.

 Marcus-betrayed is a truth state that varies.
 Marcus-betrayed is false.